 Category 7: Burnin

 LCD has no image burn-in problems to consider.
-The fluorescent backlight of LCD TV s send light through its sub pixels which polarize and filter the light.
+The fluorescent backlight of LCD TV s or LED for LED TVs send light through its sub pixels which polarize and filter the light.
 Plasma displays do have burn-in problems.
 An issue which is problematic for plasma display technology.
 Burn-in is not so much of a problem when watching TV or movies because the images being displayed change often.
 However playing video games, displaying static information in displays or use as a computer monitor will cause burn-in for a plasma TV.
 In such situations, LCD is clearly the superior choice.
 Burn-in can be washed out somewhat by using gray images or a series of full colour images over many hours.

 Conclusion: LCD